You may wish to read an introduction to this section first.

 In 232 Emperor Alexander Severus led a major army against Ardashir, who in the previous years had raided several Roman territories.
 The campaign was poorly organised and the Roman legions had significant losses, yet Ardashir remained quiet and did not take up arms for four years after the campaign.
 (Herodian)

-In 235 Alexander Severus was killed by his own soldiers and for the Roman Empire a long period of anarchy began.
-The year 238 is known as the Year of the Six Emperors because six people were recognised as emperors.
+In 235 the Emperor was killed by his own soldiers in Germany and for the Roman Empire a long period of anarchy began.
+The year 238 is known as the Year of the Six Emperors because six individuals were recognised as emperors.
 Ardashir decided to profit from the chaos reigning at Rome.
 He invaded Syria and probably he even conquered Antioch, at the time its most important city.
 He named Shapur to the throne one year before his death in 241.

 In 243 a Roman army led by Emperor Gordian III (who was just 18) won back most of Syria and the key towns of Zeugma and Carrhae in today's Turkey.
 In an inscription at Naqsh-e Rostam Shapur claimed he killed Gordian III in a battle.
 According to Roman sources the death of the emperor was the result of a plot by Philip the Arab, commander of the Praetorian Guard, who became the new emperor.
 He immediately signed a humiliating peace treaty and he declared himself vassal of Shapur (more on him in a page covering his hometown).